 After Tucker’s death in 1879, the property passed to his daughter Emma Tucker Sibley and later to Dr. T.O.
 Powell.
 In 1886, it became the home of the George & Fannie Hammond Hollinshead family.
 In 1928, it was sold to the Reginald Hatcher family.

 The Hatchers renamed the house Lockerley (spelled in the British manner), after an estate in Hampshire, England that was said to be the ancestral home of Mrs. Hatcher’s family.
 The Hatchers completed a number of renovations and improvements to the property including expansion of the landscape.
-In 1963, the house and grounds were sold to Mr. Edward J. Grassmann.
-He owned American Industrial Clay Company and Georgia Kaolin companies.
+In 1963, the house and grounds were sold to Edward J. Grassmann, owner of American Industrial Clay and Georgia Kaolin companies.
 The house remained in the hands of the Kaolin industry and was used as a corporate retreat and guest house for out-of-town clients until being purchased by the Arboretum in 1998.

 National Register For Historic Places

 Rose Hill was listed in the National Register of Historic Places in April 2017 as an excellent and intact example of the Greek Revival style and the Georgian house type in Baldwin County.
 The Greek Revival style was the first architectural style to appear statewide in Georgia, and while the style is expressed through many variations, Rose Hill embodies almost all of its identifying features.